nabeeladzan/litenote/README.md

-# litenote
+# Litenote
-Lightweight Text Editor
+Lightweight Text Editor build with React and NeutralinoJS